efflux/doc-otobo-dev/content/get-started/architecture.rst

 Generic Interface Modules
 -------------------------

-Generic interface modules are located under ``$OTRS_HOME/Kernel/GenericInterface/*``.
+Generic interface modules are located under ``$OTOBO_HOME/Kernel/GenericInterface/*``.
 Generic interface modules are used to handle each part of a web service execution on the system.
 The main modules for the generic interface are:

 -  ``Kernel::GenericInterface::Transport`` to interact with remote systems.
 -  ``Kernel::GenericInterface::Mapping`` to transform data into a required format.
--  ``Kernel::GenericInterface::Requester`` to use OTRS as a client for the web service.
+-  ``Kernel::GenericInterface::Requester`` to use OTOBO as a client for the web service.
--  ``Kernel::GenericInterface::Provider`` to use OTRS as a server for web service.
+-  ``Kernel::GenericInterface::Provider`` to use OTOBO as a server for web service.
 -  ``Kernel::GenericInterface::Operation`` to execute provider actions.
 -  ``Kernel::GenericInterface::Invoker`` to execute requester actions.
 -  ``Kernel::GenericInterface::Debugger`` to track web service communication, using log entries.

-For more information see the `Documentation Portal <https://doc.otrs.com/doc/>`__.
+For more information see the `Documentation Portal <https://doc.otobo.com/doc/>`__.

 Generic Interface Invoker Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generic interface invoker modules are located under ``$OTRS_HOME/Kernel/GenericInterface/Invoker/*``.
+Generic interface invoker modules are located under ``$OTOBO_HOME/Kernel/GenericInterface/Invoker/*``.
 Each invoker is contained in a folder called ``Controller``.
 This approach helps to define a name space not only for internal classes and methods but for filenames too.
-For example: ``$OTRS_HOME/Kernel/GenericInterface/Invoker/Test/`` is the controller for all test type invokers.
+For example: ``$OTOBO_HOME/Kernel/GenericInterface/Invoker/Test/`` is the controller for all test type invokers.

 Generic interface invoker modules are used as a back end to create requests for remote systems to execute actions.

-For more information see the `Documentation Portal <https://doc.otrs.com/doc/>`__.
+For more information see the `Documentation Portal <https://doc.otobo.com/doc/>`__.

 Generic Interface Mapping Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generic interface mapping modules are located under ``$OTRS_HOME/Kernel/GenericInterface/Mapping/*``.
+Generic interface mapping modules are located under ``$OTOBO_HOME/Kernel/GenericInterface/Mapping/*``.
 These modules are used to transform data (keys and values) from one format to another.

-For more information see the `Documentation Portal <https://doc.otrs.com/doc/>`__.
+For more information see the `Documentation Portal <https://doc.otobo.com/doc/>`__.

 Generic Interface Operation Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generic interface operation modules are located under ``$OTRS_HOME/Kernel/GenericInterface/Operation/*``.
+Generic interface operation modules are located under ``$OTOBO_HOME/Kernel/GenericInterface/Operation/*``.
 Each operation is contained in a folder called ``Controller``.
 This approach help to define a name space not only for internal classes and methods but for filenames too.
-For example: ``$OTRS_HOME/Kernel/GenericInterface/Operation/Ticket/`` is the controller for all ticket type operations.
+For example: ``$OTOBO_HOME/Kernel/GenericInterface/Operation/Ticket/`` is the controller for all ticket type operations.

 Generic interface operation modules are used as a back end to perform actions requested by a remote system.

-For more information see the `Documentation Portal <https://doc.otrs.com/doc/>`__.
+For more information see the `Documentation Portal <https://doc.otobo.com/doc/>`__.

 Generic Interface Transport Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generic interface network transport modules are located under ``$OTRS_HOME/Kernel/GenericInterface/Transport/*``.
+Generic interface network transport modules are located under ``$OTOBO_HOME/Kernel/GenericInterface/Transport/*``.
 Each transport module should be placed in a directory named as the network protocol used.
-For example: The HTTP SOAP transport module, located in ``$OTRS_HOME/Kernel/GenericInterface/Transport/HTTP/SOAP.pm``.
+For example: The HTTP SOAP transport module, located in ``$OTOBO_HOME/Kernel/GenericInterface/Transport/HTTP/SOAP.pm``.

 Generic interface transport modules are used send data to, and receive data from a remote system.

-For more information see the `Documentation Portal <https://doc.otrs.com/doc/>`__.
+For more information see the `Documentation Portal <https://doc.otobo.com/doc/>`__.

 Scheduler Task Handler Modules
 ------------------------------

-Scheduler task handler modules are located under ``$OTRS_HOME/Kernel/Scheduler/TaskHandler/*``.
+Scheduler task handler modules are located under ``$OTOBO_HOME/Kernel/Scheduler/TaskHandler/*``.
 These modules are used to perform asynchronous tasks.
 For example, the ``GenericInterface`` task handler perform generic interface requests to remote systems outside the Apache process.
 This helps the system to be more responsive, preventing possible performance issues.

-For more information see the `Documentation Portal <https://doc.otrs.com/doc/>`__.
+For more information see the `Documentation Portal <https://doc.otobo.com/doc/>`__.

 Database